fmerg/pymerkle/docs/index.rst

 Tree structure
 **************

-When appending a block of new leaves, instead of promoting a lonely leaf to the next level or duplicating it, a bifurcation node is created so that trees with the same number of leaves have identical structure independently of their growing strategy.
-This is important for efficient generation of consistency proofs (based on additive decompositions in decreasing powers of 2) and efficient recalculation of the root-hash (since only the hashes at the tree's rightmost branch need be recalculated upon any appending new leaves).
+When appending a new leaf node, instead of promoting lonely leaves to the next level or duplicating them, an internal bifurcation node is being created.
+This is important for efficient recalculation of the root hash (since only the hash values at the tree's rightmost branch need be recalculated) and efficient generation of consistency paths (based on additive decompositions in decreasing powers of 2).
 The topology turns out to be identical with that of a binary *Sakura tree*, depicted in Section 5.4 of `this`_ paper.

 .. _bitcoin: https://en.bitcoin.it/wiki/Protocol_documentation#Merkle_Trees
 .. _here: https://github.com/bitcoin/bitcoin/blob/bccb4d29a8080bf1ecda1fc235415a11d903a680/src/consensus/merkle.cpp